v8/v8.dev/src/blog/jspi-newapi.md

 The biggest change to JSPI that we are working on is actually invisible to most programmers: so-called growable stacks.

 The current implementation of JSPI is based on allocating stacks of a fixed size.
-In fact, the allocated stacks are rather large; because we have to be able to accomodate arbitrary WebAssembly computations which may require deep stacks to handle recursion properly.
+In fact, the allocated stacks are rather large.
+This is because we have to be able to accommodate arbitrary WebAssembly computations which may require deep stacks to handle recursion properly.

 However, this is not a sustainable strategy: we would like to support applications with millions of suspended coroutines; this is not possible if each stack is 1Mb in size.